What Are Mental Illnesses?

 - Stimulants – treatment of ADHD.

-3) Electroconvulsive Therapy (ECT) may be used for those who have treatment-resistant depression.
+3) Brain-Stimulation Therapy (including ECT) may be used for those who have treatment-resistant depression or where otherwise indicated.

 Additional Mental Illness Resources: